Each year, competition entries from all over the world are received in Nelson. It is not unusual for a garment to have multiple components.

 - The Designer(s) name

-If your entry consists of more than one garment requiring two or three models please label each garment like this: Model 1 of 3; Model 2 of 3; Model 3 of 3 and use these same indicators in your dressing instructions.
+If your entry consists of more than one garment requiring two or three models, please label each garment like this: Model 1 of 3; Model 2 of 3; Model 3 of 3 and use these same indicators in your dressing instructions.
+This applies to each component of each garment for each model.

 Standard school clothing label kits provide labels that are a good size and easy to read.